BluShine/BackalleySummoner/README.md

 Gathering ingredients is always the last option in your request notebook.
 If you need more ingredients you can send a demon to fetch you more at the cost of some of your reputation.
 You can't be wasting too much time fetching ingredients and ignoring your clients!

+When you want to end the round, click the next button in the bottom right corner.
+Hellbucks and reputation points will be calculated at this point.

 ![image](https://github.com/BluShine/BackalleySummoner/blob/master/Assets/screenshots/requests_ss.png)

 To summon demons, click on ingredients in your inventory to put them in the pentagram.